jsimpson-gro/workflows/how-to-one-required-check.md

     ![Protect Matching Branches](protect-matching-branches.png)

-3. Other checks in the repo can use the [usual filtering mechanisms](https://github.com/jsimpson-gro/workflows/blob/8782a01cbe908b0fdeea4d88ee9f3707ebe39916/.github/workflows/check-rust-files.yml#L3-L4) to execute selectively against the PRs where they have meaning.
+3. Other checks in the repo can use the [usual filtering mechanisms](https://github.com/jsimpson-gro/workflows/blob/8782a01cbe908b0fdeea4d88ee9f3707ebe39916/.github/workflows/check-rust-files.yml#L3-L4) to execute selectively against the PRs where they have value.

 ## Examples

-This repository has 7 workflows:
+This repository has 7 workflows.
+One that is `required`:
 - [Check the checks](.github/workflows/check-checks.yml) - the only `Required` check.

+And 6 more that execute selectively based on the paths in the PR:
 - ['Check' Bash files](.github/workflows/check-bash-files.yml)
 - ['Check' Go files](.github/workflows/check-go-files.yml)
 - ['Check' Java files](.github/workflows/check-java-files.yml)